futuretap/InAppSettingsKit/README.md

 How to include it?
 ==================

 The source code is available on [github](http://github.com/futuretap/InAppSettingsKit).
-Usually, you copy the `InAppSettingsKit` subfolder into your project.
+Basically you have 2 options of including InAppSettingsKit:

+1) you copy the `InAppSettingsKit` subfolder into your project and drag the files right into your application.
+InAppSettingsKitSampleApp.xcodeproj demonstrates this scenario.
+If your project is compiled with ARC, you'll need to disable it for the IASK files.
+You can do so by adding `-fno-objc-arc` in the "Compile Sources" phase.
+You can select all the relevant files at once with shift-click and then double-click in the Compiler Flags column to enter the text.

+2) you can use the static library project to include InAppSettingsKit.
+To see an example on how to do it, open InAppSettingsKit.xcworkspace, which has the sample app that uses the static library included as well as the static library project itself.

 Then you can display the InAppSettingsKit view controller using a navigation push, as a modal view controller or in a separate tab of a TabBar based application.
 The sample app demonstrates all three ways to integrate InAppSettingsKit.

 Depending on your project it might be needed to make some changes in the startup code of your app.
 Your app has to be able to reconfigure itself at runtime if the settings are changed by the user.
 This could be done in a `-reconfigure` method that is being called from `-applicationDidFinishLaunching` as well as in the delegate method `-settingsViewControllerDidEnd:` of `IASKAppSettingsViewController`.

 You may need to make two changes to your project to get it to compile: 1) Add `MessageUI.framework` and 2) disable ARC for the IASK files.
 Both changes can be made by finding your target and navigating to the Build Phases tab.

 `MessageUI.framework` is needed for `MFMailComposeViewController` and can be added in the "Link Binary With Libraries" Section.
 Use the + icon.

-If your project is compiled with ARC, you'll need to disable it for the IASK files.
-You can do so by adding `-fno-objc-arc` in the "Compile Sources" phase.
-You can select all the relevant files at once with shift-click and then double-click in the Compiler Flags column to enter the text.

 iCloud sync
 ===========